gamedev-srg/Hide-and-Seek-Royale/README.md

 ## The game
+### Introduction
+* Hide and Seek Royal is a childhood dream of ours! ever sence we were little and played with our friend hide and seek in the park. so we decided to develop this game! venture into a simulated version of Hide and Seek in a Battle Royal theme.
+Set traps to finish off the enemies and find more ammunition for your gun!
 ### Recently Added:
 * we recently added a Demo!
 * added a main menu, and for each type of win/lose added a new widnow accordingly